cainmagi/Dockerfiles/manual.md

 > Note 2:
 >
-> In **any** case when you launch your container by backend mode (with option `-dit`), you should not commit your image, because you could not kill your `tigervncserver` without interactive shell.
+> In **any** case when you launch your container by backend mode (with option `-dit`), you should not commit your image, because you could not kill your `tigervncserver` without the interactive shell.

 ### Usage: more usages

 #### Since ver 1.7

-:warning: The follwoing new features are firstly implemented in ver 1.7 desktop.
+:warning: The following new features are firstly implemented in ver 1.7 desktop.
 Check the links to learn details.

 * [File transfer: How to use FileBrowser :cloud:](./manual-xubuntu/file-browser)
 * [File transfer: How to use Cloudreve (experimental) :cloud: :telescope:](./manual-xubuntu/cloudreve)